Bourzey castle: Structure

 After Byzantine rule the castle passed to Ayyubids, who built additional towers in Arabic style.
 Mamelouks came later to fortify the southern towers.
+However, based on comparisons in construction technology and style, it can be determined that the systems that still exist today were built by the crusaders in the first phase of castle construction (1100–1140).

 The castle has several arrow bastions, underground rooms, water reservoirs.
 The road to the castle ends at the western slope.
 One needs climbing the mountain (~100 m) to reach the castle.